simranjeetkaur7788/-My-MS-Excel-journey-/README.md

 Comprises options like font size, font styles, font colour, background colour, alignment, formatting options and styles, insertion and deletion of cells and editing options

 Insert::
-Comprises options like table format and style, inserting images and figures, adding graphs, charts and sparklines, header and footer option, equation and symbols
+Comprises options like table format and style, inserting images and figures, adding graphs, charts and sparklines, header and footer option, equation and symbols.

 Page Layout::
 Themes, orientation and page setup options are available under the page layout option